penandcode/devscripter/posts/phases-of-event-in-javascript.md

 ---
-title: Phases of Event
+title: Phases of Event in JavaScript
-description: "Mastering JavaScript DOM Manipulation concepts "
+description: "Phases of JavaScript Event: Understanding and Utilizing Event Propagation"
 date: Sep 10, 2023
 ---